Search Course IDs and descriptions for:

 |SEMESTER CREDIT HOURS:||1|

-- To develop a working knowledge of different components of exercise (ie. Plyometrics, calisthenics, weight training, use of bands) and apply that knowledge to a student designed program.
+- Describe and categorize the different components of exercise (ie. Plyometrics, calisthenics, weight training, use of bands) and apply that knowledge to a student

-- To understand and apply the concepts of warming up cooling down and their importance during the students’ workouts.
+- Apply the underlying concepts of warming up cooling down and their importance during the students’ workouts

-- To promote knowledge and awareness of skeletal body mechanics through intelligent use of the body during the student workout.
+- Demonstrate proper skeletal body mechanics through intelligent use of the body during the student workouts.

-- The student will increase strength, coordination, flexibility and range of motion as measured by student self-assessments.
+- Evaluate increases in strength, coordination, flexibility and range of motion.

 TEXTBOOK / SPECIAL MATERIALS: